 It's really just seven little words that set it all into motion.

-Quinn really isn't all that surprised, though, because she's known all along that Rachel Berry would throw herself back into Finn's oversized arms the moment he crooked his finger.
-She's half-expecting Rachel to give up on New York all together now that she has Finn to focus on again, and Quinn reminds herself that she doesn't care.
-She's warned the girl, after all.
+Quinn really isn't all that surprised though because she's known all along that Rachel Berry would throw herself back into Finn's oversized arms the moment he crooked his finger.
+She's half-expecting Rachel to give up on New York altogether now that she has Finn to focus on again, and Quinn reminds herself that she doesn't care.
+She'd warned the girl after all.

 The only thing she knows is that it hurts.
 Everything—just hurts.
 And then everything just sort of erupts into endless words and raging emotions as Lucy Quinn Fabray finally breaks.